raganwald-deprecated/faux/doc/more_about_views.md

 Just as Faux is able to deduce the view class from the name of the controller method you declare, Faux is also able to deduce the name of a model class or collection class.
 The above declaration can just as easily be written:

-    // "CrystalBall" or "CrystalBallModel" declared previously
+    // "CrystalBall" or "CrystalBallModel" and "CrystalBallView" or "CrystalBallModelView" declared previously

     magic_controller
       .display('crystal_ball', {